 On the first day we were supposed to visit with whale sharks, but the ocean was very choppy – lucky us, we were then able to visit a National Biosphere Reserve (Rancho Ecologico Sol de Mayo), where a short hike through the desert where we learned about some of the threatened and endangered species of plants that were protected in this reserve suddenly ends in a stunning fresh water springs with a gorgeous waterfall, and we took a fabulous swim.

 Afterwards, we stopped for lunch on a little mangrove covered island, and got to know our boat captain and hear his fabulous story.
 He is a fisherman who fishes mainly for a species of clam that reaches sizes of over a foot long, but which had become dangerously over-fished and had almost disappeared.
 He slowly convinced other fishermen in the area to create a coalition to restore this clam population.
 They made an agreement to leave the smaller clams in place so they could actually grow large enough to reproduce.
 They only harvested clams after they were a certain size, and set limits for how many each could remove at a time.
-They each also volunteer for shifts to monitor this area in their own small boats to ensure the rules were being followed, and this population is once again flourishing.
-This was no small feat.
-RED travel finds projects like these and supports and strengthens them, and also hires these people as boat captains for the tourists, and he also made us a fabulous ceviche for our lunch!
-This helps to supplement their income while also helping them to maintain their presence in the area watching out for their clams.
+They each also volunteer their own time for shifts to monitor this area in their own small boats to ensure the rules were being followed, and this population is once again flourishing.
+This was no small feat!
+RED travel finds projects like these and supports and strengthens them, and also hires these people as boat captains for the tourists.
+This helps to supplement their income while also giving them another way to maintain their presence in the area watching out for their clams. ((Bonus for us: he also made us a fabulous ceviche for our lunch!)

 This is the focus of this great organization.
 Many economic development activities simply aimed at income generation are likely to have negative impacts on biodiversity, unless the values of the biodiversity and related ecosystem services are factored in.
 If protecting habitat and the species that live there can create economic advantages for the people that live there, these areas will be well protected in order to protect this economic value.
-Protecting mangroves creates habitat for thousands of animals, but most importantly, they are the nurseries for many species of fish.
+For example: Protecting mangroves creates habitat for thousands of animals, but most importantly, they are the nurseries for many species of fish.
 When the mangroves are protected, the fisheries can remain strong.
-When tourists are given the opportunity to see these amazing places and learn about these relationships, they may carry this knowledge with them and see the world through this new lens.
-The money they bring to the area stimulates the economy the thereby ensuring the area remains protected to be able to host more tourists.
+When the residents are educated about the important role mangroves play in ensuring a healthy fishery, they are also shown the economic value of protecting it.
+When tourists come to see mangroves, they provide added income to residents.
+The tourists are given the opportunity to see these amazing places and learn about these relationships between healthy habitats and benefit to humans, they may carry this knowledge with them and see the world through this new lens.
+The money they bring to the area stimulates the economy thereby ensuring the area remains protected to be able to host more tourists.

 On another day we visited Isla Espiritu Santo, an UNESCO world heritage site and Biosphere Reserve.
 It’s difficult to describe its beauty (that completely secluded beach at the top of this post is where we had lunch).
 This massive island was a geological wonder to me – every corner we turned looked different, geologically speaking.
 As a birder, traveling by a big Magnificent Frigate bird rookery and seeing the tiny fluffy white chicks through my binoculars while Blue Footed Boobies and other seabirds flew overhead was fantastic.
 As a treat we stopped and snorkeled near a colony of sea lions.
-People have been snorkeling here for more than 30 years, and the youngsters are quite happy to entertain themselves by investigating the tourists.
+People have been snorkeling here for more than 30 years, and the youngsters are quite happy to entertain themselves by swimming by and investigating the tourists (who are cordoned off from much of the rookery).
 It was amazing for me, as I once worked with captive sea lions, so it was a gift to watch them from underwater in their natural element – they are incredibly graceful and beautiful in the water.

 We traveled across to the other coast of Baja to Isla Magdalena.
 The bay is a major calving ground for Gray whales.
 There were so many whales everywhere in this bay!
 We stayed in an isolated tent camp on the desert island with no one else for miles around.

 It was truly magical.
 The bright stars filled the sky from horizon to horizon.
-While I was walking at night in complete darkness very close to the shore, I suddenly heard a whale spout and then deeply inhale, so very close to me.
+While I was walking at night in complete darkness close to the shore, I suddenly heard a whale spout and then deeply inhale, so very close to me.
 What chills that gave me!
-Coyotes who were passing through the tent grounds before dawn stopped and sang their crazy group song.
-We had breathtaking sunrises and sunsets, our view unimpeded by buildings or trees.
+Coyotes who were passing through the tent grounds before dawn stopped and sang their crazy group song, right outside of my tent.
+We went out in the boat at night, in complete darkness, with the stars sparkling overhead and the water of our wake sparkling with bio-luminescence.
+We had breathtaking sunrises and sunsets, our 360 degree view unimpeded by buildings or trees.

 Our primary activity at the camp besides whale watching was to participate in their Sea Turtle research.
-The man running our data collection project had been a fisherman who caught sea turtles and sold their meat like any other fish.
-When he encountered this this project and the people at RED, he began to see turtles in a whole new light, growing to admire and respect them.
-He and several other local men are now able to earn income coordinating the data collection events, though funding isn’t available to do as much data collection as when tourists are present.
-The more often tourists visit the camp, the more often they can set up the nets and the more data can be collected.
-The data sheds light on growth rates (a few that we caught were recaptures, so they will be able to compare their data with the last time they were measured and weighed) and the data is shared with other organizations.
-They also regularly invite other fishermen from the area to observe data collection, as some have described a shift in perception when they see the importance of these animals through the eyes of the people working with them, and the reverence that tourists have for the animals they’re interacting with.
+The man running our data collection project had been a fisherman who caught sea turtles and sold their meat like any other “fish”.
+When he encountered this project and the people at RED, he began to see turtles in a whole new light, growing to admire and respect them.
+He and several other local men are now employed by the project coordinating the data collection events, though funding isn’t as available to do as much data collection when tourists are not present.
+The more often tourists visit the camp, the more often the project can set up the nets, the more often data can be collected, and the more income they have.
+The turtles are tagged and the data they take sheds light on growth rates and health of the population (a few that we caught were recaptures, so they will be able to compare their data with the last time they were measured and weighed.
+The data is then shared with other organizations, and other projects that encounter these tagged turtles have valuable information on their movement patterns, etc. This project also regularly invites other fishermen from the area to observe data collection, as some have described a shift in perception when they see the importance of these animals through the eyes of the people studying them and the reverence that tourists have for the animals they’re interacting with.
 Now they make it a point to invite them when they can, and some ultimately become involved with the project themselves.
-It was a real privilege to see these beautiful animals up close, to be sure.
+It was a real privilege for us to see these beautiful animals up close, to be sure.

 Luckily, we can learn about and have magical moments experiencing the wild places close to home, often for free.